jumpjack/c64_c128_legacy/programs/c128/graphics/estrattore/disassemblato.md

 ------------

-# NEW ROUTINE EXECUTED AT RESET: SYS 64738 in C64 mode will jump here
+# NEW ROUTINE EXECUTED AT RESET

+SYS 64738 in C64 mode will jump here.
+- SAVE $D018 register (pointers to screen/color map and charset map) in $17f0
+- Save frame and background color in $17f1, $17f2
+- Save initial bank number 0 in $17f3
+- Save pointers to bitmap and colors in user ram from $17f5 to $17f9
+- Save bitmap color memory from $1800 to $1bff

 ```
 ; Save registers: